Bettie M. Sellers: Awards

 Bettie Sellers has been recognized in numerous occasions in the state level throughout her career.
 In 1979, Sellers was named Georgia Author of the Year (GAYA) by the Dixie Council of Authors and Journalists.
 This same organization, now ran by the Georgia Writers Association, awarded her with a lifetime achievement in 2004.
 In 1987 Sellers received the Governor's Award in the Humanities and shortly after, in 1992, she was recognized as Poet of the Year by the American Pen Women.
 Five years later, Sellers was recognized by Governor Zell Miller as poet laureate of Georgia.
 Finally, in 2003 Sellers received the Stanley W. Lindberg Award for her significant contributions to Georgia literary culture.
 In honor of Sellers, Young Harris College set up an annual lecture series, the “Sellers Lecture Series”, in which distinguished professors or guests will lecture on different subjects at Young Harris College.

 Family

 Sellers is the daughter of William Skeen and Rebecca Pursley Mixon.
 Bettie's family consisted of two brothers, W. S. Mixon Jr. and Charles Edward Mixon, and a sister, Guinetta M. Tatman.
 Bettie had three children, Carol S. Story [James], David L. Sellers, and Molly S. Seaver [James]; five grandchildren, Catherine Bost, Laura Elvington, Drew Story, Micah Robinson, and Rebecca Robinson; and four great-grandchildren.

 Death

-Sellers died May 17, 2013 (aged 87), and was buried at Mount Zion United Methodist Church Cemetery in Zetella, Georgia, USA.
+Sellers died May 17, 2013 (aged 87).